-- Other benefits and opportunities offered by the cooperating agency in the United States, the Council of International Exchange of Scholars (CIES), such as the Fulbright Outreach Lecturing Fund (OLF) and the Enrichment Program.
+- Enrichment Program and other benefits/invitations offered by the cooperating agency in the United States, the Council of International Exchange of Scholars (CIES).

 - Membership in the online global community for all participants of U.S. government sponsored exchange programs (such as the Fulbright program).
 International Exchange Alumni website

-- A U.S. based Fulbright Peer Review Committee will review and evaluate the project proposals.
+- A U.S. based Fulbright Peer Review Committee will review, evaluate and score the project proposals.

-- Applicants may get invited to the Athens office for a personal meeting.
+- Candidates may be asked to visit the Athens office for a personal meeting.

 - All candidates selected for a Fulbright grant are required to submit a medical history and examination report before their grants can be finalized.